mberasategi/MSGW/unit1/unit12.md

 # In-class activity

-## History of a media outlet -- business model
+## History of a media outlet <br />&mdash; business model

 In groups,

 <div class="small">

 1. Get the news outlet and its WaybackMachine screenshots from last week
-2. Go back to the WaybackMachine to explore: can you spot evidence of its changing business model?
-Or did it not change at all over the years?
+2. Go back to the WaybackMachine to explore: **can you spot evidence of its changing business model?
+Or did it not change at all over the years?**
 3. Choose the most relevant screenshots to briefly present the evolution of your site to the class

 </div>